BetonQuest/BetonQuest/docs/Documentation/Scripting/Schedules.md

 ### Cron realtime schedule: `realtime-cron`

-The cron realtime schedule is an incredibly flexible tool to define when events shall run.
+The cron realtime schedule is an incredibly flexible tool to define when actions shall run.
 It is similar to the [`realtime-daily`](#daily-realtime-schedule-realtime-daily) schedule but the time is defined as a [cron expression](https://en.wikipedia.org/wiki/Cron).
 The supported syntax is identical to the original unix crontab syntax.